warrickct/Automatic-SteamVR-Boot/README.md

 # Automatic-SteamVR-Boot
 Automatically starts Steam in offline/online mode based on network status then starts Steam vrmonitor.exe.
+Initially created for the HP Z Backpack PC to omit some occasional set up steps requiring keyboard/mouse/monitor but should work with any steam VR hardware.

 ## Set Up Instructions
 1. Clone this repo